kibertoad/layered-loader/README.md

 await userLoader.invalidateCacheFor('key', 'group') // this will transparently invalidate cache across all instances of your application
 ```

-## Hit/miss/expiration statistics
+## Cache statistics

-You can keep track of how effective cache is by using special cache type - `lru-object-statistics`:
+You can keep track of your in-memory cache usage is by using special cache type - `lru-object-statistics`:

 ```ts
 import { HitStatisticsRecord, Loader } from 'layered-loader'